espocrm/documentation/user-guide/quotes.md

 You are able to create Sales Order and Invoice from existing Quote.

 Method 1.
-Create a new sales order or invoice, on the form specify needed Quote.
+Create a new sales order or invoice, on the form specify needed quote.
 Data will be copied from the quote to the created sales order or invoice.

 Method 2.
 Create a new sales order or invoice from corresponding relationship panel on Quote detail view.